sbywater/django-asana/README.rst

 For more info see `Testing Your Code`_.

-.. _Create Data: /create_data
+.. _Create Data: create_data.html
-.. _Testing Your Code: /testing.html
+.. _Testing Your Code: testing.html
+.. _MIT: LICENSE